Birds In Chimney? Here’s How to remove Them Safely

 Birds in chimney?
 It’s not as uncommon as you might think – birds are attracted to the warmth of a fireplace, and if there’s an opening into your flue, they’ll often find their way in.

-As the nesting season approaches, you might find a few feathered friends in your chimney.
-This is because birds tend to look for food and shelter in familiar places.
+As the nesting season approaches, you might find yourself with a few feathered friends taking residence in your chimney.
+This is because birds tend to look for food and shelter in places already familiar to them.

-But birds in your chimney can cause many problems – from making a mess to starting fires.
-It would be best to understand the risks involved before deciding how to deal with them.
+Birds in a chimney can cause many problems — from making a mess to starting fires.
+It would be best to clearly understand the signs and risks involved with animals in chimneys before deciding how to deal with them.

 1. Looking for a Cozy Place to Nest

 Birds are creatures of habit.
-Once they find a cozy place to nest, they often return to the same spot yearly.
-If your chimney has been home to birds in the past, they may keep coming back because they’re familiar with the area.
+Once they find a comfortable place to nest, they often return to the same spot every year.
+If your chimney has been home to birds in the past, it’s wise to swift-proof your chimney to prevent future visits.

 2. Missing or Damaged Chimney Cap

-If your chimney doesn’t have a cap or the existing cap is damaged, birds can quickly fly down the chimney and end up in your fireplace.
-A properly fitted chimney cap can help keep birds out.
+If your chimney doesn’t have a cap or the existing cap is damaged, birds can easily fly down the chimney and end up in your fireplace.
+A properly-fitted chimney cap can help keep birds out.

 3. Top Sealing Damper Needs a Repair or Replacement